 Glossary of Surfing Terms & Surf Slang

 For many surfers, surfing is not only a sport – it is a lifestyle and an identity.
-Understanding this lifestyle and the unique language that comes along with it can be confusing.
-We have created this glossary so that you can understand what everyone in the lineup is saying, follow along during surf movies, and figure out what the WSL announcers are going on about.
+Understanding this lifestyle and the unique surfing terminology that comes along with it can be confusing.
+We have created this glossary of surfer slang so that you can understand what everyone in the lineup is saying, follow along during surf movies, and figure out what the World Surf League announcers are going on about.
 Throughout this list, we have focused on surfing terms & surf slang that are most relevant in today’s world.

 A frame – Wave with a peak that resembles an A and allows surfers to go either left or right, with both sides having a clean shoulder to work with.